References: guide to side effects and other complications (August 2016)

-Approximately 350 references were used in preparing the information in the i-Base guide HIV and your Quality of Life: Side effects and other complications.
+HIV and your quality of life: Side effects and other complications.

-Whenever possible, we used publications that recent but that are also accessible free as open access online.
+Whenever possible, we used publications that are accessible free as open access online.
 Where this was not possible, we include links to the study abstract.
 Many publications provide free access to full text articles after 1–2 years of the publication date.

 This is not a comprehensive list of sources and it will be updated as new studies are published.
 Some references have short notes on the specific reason we have included them.
 Many of these articles include 20-40 references of their own.
 These are a good pointer for further information.

 British HIV Association guidelines: Treatment of HIV-1 positive adults with antiretroviral therapy (2015)

 UK National Guideline for the Use of HIV Post-Exposure Prophylaxis Following Sexual Exposure (PEPSE) 2015

 European Guidelines for treatment of HIV-infected adults in Europe (EACS).
 Version 8.0, October 2015.

 Hopkins HIV Guide (online management guide, requires one-time free registration).

 British HIV Association guidelines for the routine investigation and monitoring of adult HIV-1-infected individuals.
 (2011)

 US guidelines for the use of antiretroviral agents in HIV-1-infected adults and adolescents.
 (July 2016)